-As I mentioned, these apple oatmeal breakfast bars taste like dessert, but they’re healthy enough for breakfast.
-Here’s why I have no guilt starting our days off with these bars:
+These apple oatmeal breakfast bars feel like dessert, but they’re healthy enough for breakfast.

-Plus we’re using oatmeal (which has amazing health benefits) and healthy fats to provide some sustenance to hold everyone over to lunch.
+Plus, we’re using oatmeal, which is high in fiber, and butter for healthy fats to provide some sustenance to hold everyone over to lunch.
 (Or snack time, LOL!)

 Most of my recipes can be made with ingredients you already have on hand, simply because I don’t think you should have to make a trip to the store for special ingredients to serve a good meal!

-These healthy breakfast bars are no different.
+This healthy oat breakfast bars recipe is no different.
 Here’s what you’ll need:

-- Whole grain flour.
+- Whole Grain Flour.
 I used whole grain einkorn because my daughter is sensitive to gluten.
-Any whole grain flour will work.
+Any flour will work, including all-purpose flour or gluten-free flour.

 - Honey.
-You could use maple syrup, but the flavor of honey is really good in these bars!
+You could also use maple syrup, but the flavor of honey is really good in these bars!
+Remember, we’re going for a breakfast bars recipe here, so they’re not overly sweet.

 - Apples.
 We’ll use both small chunks of apple and pureed apple.

-- Cinnamon + Lemon Juice + Vanilla.
+- Cinnamon + Lemon Juice + Vanilla Extract.
 All for flavor!

-These bars come together pretty quickly, once you have the apples diced.
-So let’s start with those…
+These healthy oat bars come together pretty quickly once you have the apples diced.
+So, start by chopping the apples up and then follow these simple instructions.

-These bars won’t hold shape well until they’re cool.
+One important note!
+These bars won’t hold their shape well until they’re cool.
 I HIGHLY recommend baking these the day before you want to serve them so that they have time to cool and chill in the refrigerator.
 This also gives the naturally occurring pectin in the apple time to do its magic to the filling.

 If you want to serve them warm, you can – but you’ll definitely need a spoon to serve and eat, LOL.

-- If you store these bars in the freezer, be sure to cut them first and wrap the bar twice to prevent freezer burn.
+- If you store these bars in the freezer, be sure to cut them first and wrap the bars twice to prevent freezer burn.

-- Make these gluten-free by using a gluten-free whole grain flour.
+- Make these gluten-free by using a gluten-free flour substitute.
+Oat flour works in this recipe, too!

-- Make this dairy-free by using coconut oil for butter.
+- Make dairy-free oatmeal breakfast bars by substituting coconut oil for butter.

 - Resist the temptation to slice apples thinly, instead of in chunks.
 This method results in bars that are very hard to cut into squares… although they’re just as delicious!

-- Did you make this chunky homemade applesauce?
-Or a simple apple pie jam?
-Try substituting 1/2-3/4 cup of that in place of the apples for another delicious variation.
+- Swap out the apple layer.
+Did you make this Chunky Homemade Applesauce?
+Or a simple Apple Pie Jam?
+Try substituting ½-¾ cup of that in place of some of the apples for another delicious variation.

 - Blueberry Baked Oatmeal